OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

 ```
 This produces a fat jar (in the `build/libs` folder), that can be used to run the Multiplexer.

-You can also _**package**_ for production, using the script `to.prod.sh` from a terminal (you will be prompted for input).
+In the modules implementing the NMEA-multiplexer, you can also _**package**_ for production, using the script `to.prod.sh` from a terminal (you will be prompted for input).
 This will produce a `tar.gz` file, containing everything needed to run smoothly (jar-files, scripts, sample config files).
-This archive can be exported to wherever it is needed, and it will _not_ require any source file, or git repository.
+This archive can be exported to wherever it is needed, and it will _not_ require any source file, nor git repository.

 To _**start**_ the Multiplexer, you need to eventually run the script `mux.sh`.
 This script will
 refer to the right jar-file, and use the right java command to start the Multiplexer.
 It can also take the